Sex After Infidelity

 Building safety and trust outside of the bedroom, with clothes on, through consensual touch exercises can help.
 The partner who cheated can also try using their partner’s name, rather than “baby” or another pet name, to reinforce that they’re not thinking about anyone but their partner.

-Both partners need to step up their communication about what feels good, what doesn’t, what’s triggering, and what they need from each other to restore sexual intimacy and feel safe again after infidelity.
+Both partners need to step up their communication about what feels good, what doesn’t, what’s triggering, and what they need from each other to restore sexual intimacy and feel safe again in sex after infidelity.

 How to Fix a Relationship After Cheating